shakeel4-debug/SauceLabPlaywright/README.md

 # Sauce Demo Test Cases

 I have created four basic test cases of Sauce Demo in this directory.
+I used Page object model where each page is seperated and its locators are saved in its object.

 ## Test Cases Overview
 1. **Login Test** – Verifies that a user can log in with valid credentials.